Our Lady of Peñafrancia: Patronage

 In Spain, Our Lady of Peñafrancia is the patroness of Ciudad Rodrigo.
 In Fuerteventura a festival is held on the third Saturday of September.

 Our Lady of Peñafrancia is the patroness of the Bicol Region of the Philippines.
 She is also the patroness of the city of Naga, the province of Camarines Sur, and the Diocese of Caceres.
 She is also considered the patroness of seafarers, farmers, and fishermen.

 Elsewhere

+The Church of Our Lady of Penha de Franca, in Goa, India, was founded by Franciscans in 1626, and the local feast day is on 27 December.

-In the United States, the Feast of Our Lady of Peñafrancia is one of the oldest and largest Filipino Marian celebrations in San Diego, California, with almost 50 years of active celebration.
+In the United States, the Feast of Our Lady of Peñafrancia is one of the oldest and largest Filipino Marian celebrations in San Diego, California, with a history of over 50 years.

 Hymn

 The Himno a la Nuestra Señora de Peñafrancia, commonly known to devotees by its incipit "Resuene Vibrante", is the official hymn of the image and its devotion.
-Composed by the priest Máximo Huguera, it won first prize in the hymn-writing competition for the image's canonical coronation in 1924.
-The hymn was translated to Central Bikol by Jesús Esplana and Sohl Saez, but the original Spanish lyrics were made the sole official text at the image's tercentenary in 2010.
+Composed by the priest Máximo Juguera, C.M., it won first prize in the hymn-writing competition for the image's canonical coronation in 1924.
+The hymn was translated to Central Bikol by Jesús Esplana and Sohl Sáez, but the original Spanish lyrics were made the sole official text at the image's tercentenary in 2010.

 In 2023, a bilingual version with the Spanish chorus and Bikol verses was released.